-Over the next year, ATF's Mexico-based officials raised louder and louder alarms all the way to Washington, as the number of guns flooding into Mexico grew from the hundreds into the thousands, and even more disturbingly, a
+Over the next year, ATF's Mexico-based officials raised louder and louder alarms all the way to Washington, as the number of guns flooding into Mexico grew from the hundreds into the thousands, and even more disturbingly, a number of them flowed into the hands of Mexican drug cartels.

-During this time, the United States representatives in Mexico were kept completely in the dark about the so-called "investigation."
+During this time, the United States representatives in Mexico were kept completely in the dark about the so-called

+"investigation."
 Little did they know that the surge in guns heading into Mexico was no accident, but part of an elaborate but ill-conceived effort by the Obama administration to allow front men to purchase guns in Arizona and sell them to smugglers, in the hopes that it would eventually lead U.S. law enforcement officials to Mexican drug cartels.

-From at least early 2010, their superiors assured the ATF officials in Mexico that everything was "under control" and that that the investigation would soon end.
+From at least early 2010, their superiors assured the ATF officials in Mexico that everything was "under control" and that the investigation would soon end.
 Yet it only ended in January 2011.
 By then, guns that were part of the investigation had already been linked to the tragic murder of U.S. Border Patrol Agent Brian Terry.